 2018 Procures a studio space for manufacturing in Nashville.
 Hires additional jewelry makers to crank out more jewelry.
 Jewelry appears in Oscar nominated film, Three Billboards Outside of Ebbing, MO.
 Judith voted as a Nashville Business Journal “Woman of Influence”.
 Summits Mt.
 Kilimanjaro in Tanzania.

 2019 Judith travels to Israel, Hong Kong, and Croatia, Becomes the Community Chair for the Nashville Chapter of the Entrepreneur's Organization.
 Joins the Advisory board to the Vanderbilt University School of Nursing.
 Joins the McWhorter Circle at the Nashville Entrepreneur Center.
 Raced her boys down the slopes after Christmas.
 Her blue ski helmet ponytail was apparently very embarrassing to said boys.

 2020 Things were going swimmingly, then COVID hit.
 Our stores were closed for 4 months.
 During that time, we said a sad goodbye to our Atlanta store and opened in Franklin, TN at The Factory.
 The JB team rallied and persevered.
 Judith named as Most Admired CEOs by The Nashville Business Journal.

 2021 Life returns to almost normal, the stores are in full-swing and we are nominated as one of the best places to work in Nashville by the Nashville Business Journal.
 New designs are flowing and some archival pieces return.
 We open a new store with an open-studio concept at L&L Market in The Nations neighborhood in West Nashville.

-2022 Judith becomes certified as an End-of-Life Doula by the Conscious Dying Institute and volunteers at Alive Hospice in Nashville.
-She embarks on the Leadership Nashville year-long cohort.
+2022 Judith becomes certified as an End-of-Life Doula by the Conscious Dying Institute.
+Begins volunteering at Alive Hospice in Nashville.
+She embarks on Leadership Nashville's year-long cohort.
 Several designs emerged and innovations made on existing lines.